Last updated: October 20, 2025

-What is the Olipop lawsuit about?
+What was the Olipop Case about?

 You can compare this to the Poppi lawsuit.
 That brand advertised itself as “gut healthy” while providing only about 2 grams of fiber per can.
 Plaintiffs argued that this was insufficient for a meaningful benefit.
 The settlement reached 8.9 million dollars in 2025.